fastly/terraform-provider-fastly/docs/data-sources/waf_rules.md

   Get information on Fastly WAF rules.
 ---

--> **Note:** This data source is only available from x.x.x of the Fastly terraform provider.
+-> **Note:** This data source is only available from 0.20.0 of the Fastly terraform provider.

 # fastly_waf_rules